DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  - Noticing Orris fired 3 shots instead of 4 is a Perception check, not an Intelligence check
  - Lieutenant Monroe heads to Camp Mccarran after Boulder City Showdown
  - Hector can't comment on Sweetie, that's just weird
+ - The ghoul guards at the Old Mormon Fort with human voices actually are human

  OTHER AREAS
  - The Nipton road rest stop has a note detailing a moonshine stash
  - The Nevada Highway Patrol Station has a Terminal and Police Pistol
  - Malcolm Holmes hangs out at the bar in the Mojave Outpost after talking to him and becomes a merchant
  - Alexander has less stock, and his guard has Combat Armor

+ ALL AREAS
+ - A Random Encounter System similar to Fallout 3's, with 18 locations for them to trigger

 WEAPONS:
  - Police Assault Rifle